-This thing is a miracle.
-Really.
-For the first time EVER we were able to put down our high needs baby.
-There was even a nap – OK it was only 20 minutes but that’s pretty normal.
-What ISN’T normal is putting this baby down.
-At all.
-Ever.
+For the first time EVER we were able to put our baby down while awake.
+There was even a nap – OK it was only 20 minutes but IT HAPPENED BY ITSELF.
+No two-hour rocking, no bouncing on fit balls.
+The baby just drifted off.

 You may already be crying with relief at the idea of being able to eat, to take a dump, or to do anything with two hands for 20 whole minutes.
 We cried too.

-Our gassy baby farted about 150 times, burped loudly for luck then fell asleep for over an hour.
+Our gassy baby farted about 150 times.
 This kind of winding would normally take momma 30 minutes of baby-leg-cycling and a pint of Infacol.

 Important to know: The manufacturer has advised that you never let your baby sleep on a Babocush.
 We’re pretty sure that this is to cover themselves if there are any implications of encouraging conditions that lead to SIDS.
 We ignored this advice and let our sleeping babies keep sleeping.
 Where’s the wine?

 Look, mamaRoo rockers aren’t cheap, we know that.
 Budget is always a concern in our families so we don’t say this lightly: Get both.
 You won’t regret it.

 And if you know someone with a high needs or fussy baby, please get the set for them.
 They will love you forever.